glizzan/glizzan.github.io/_posts/2020-03-04-governing-the-information-commons.md

 And platforms do make these local distinctions when forced.
 For instance, Facebook is much better about [removing far-right hate speech from German Facebook](https://www.reuters.com/article/us-facebook-germany/facebook-deletes-hundreds-of-posts-under-german-hate-speech-law-idUSKBN1KH21L) because the German legal system requires it.

-# What a commons platform Looks Like
+# What a commons platform looks like

 I've spent a lot of time talking about Twitter and Facebook and other platforms that use this oversimplified private property model.
 But what does a platform that embraces the idea of a digital commons look like?